verttilinho/kimble-simulaatio/README.md

 # ENGLISH (WORKING PROCESS)

 Kimble simulation made with Fortran.
 This was a course project for Scientific Computing II course.
+There is no guarantees that the simulation works.
+At least it completes the games, so my hopes are still alive.

 # Idea